Graduate History Program

 Whether your goal is to get a promotion or preparation for doctoral studies, our affordable and flexible master’s program is led by expert faculty members who lead diverse course offerings in small class settings.

-Graduate History Spring 2019 Course Offerings
+Graduate History Summer 2019 Course Offerings

 Who are our typical students?